Prospective applicants should note that application materials must be sent to two (2) separate offices:

 - Statement of Objectives

-- Writing samples that demonstrate aptitude for scholarly writing.
+- Writing sample that demonstrate aptitude for scholarly writing.

 Applications and all supporting documents must be received by the appropriate deadline.
 Arrangements to take the GRE and TOEFL, if required, should be made well in advance so that the scores are received before the application deadline.
 International applicants should write for application materials as far in advance as possible since they are required to submit additional documents and international mail service requires more time.

 Please retain a copy of your application for your records.
 Once submitted, application materials (which includes the public health application and statement of objectives, letters of recommendation, transcripts, and test scores) are not released except for the purpose of admission and cannot be returned or photocopied for the applicant.

 U.S. and international applicants to the department have from October 1 to December 1 to submit an application for fall admission for the in-person programs.
 Those applying to the DE option have until March 1 to submit an application.
 Priority consideration will be given to those with completed applications submitted by the deadline.
 The program cannot guarantee that applications received or completed after the application deadline will be reviewed for admissions, as late applications are considered on a space available basis.
 In addition, late applicants have fewer opportunities for financial assistance from the program.